top of page

 Patient Services Fund:

-The SPKF provides financial help to needy patients.
+The SPKF provides financial help to patients in need dealing with kidney disease in the Lubbock and West Texas Area.
 Starting in October 2013 SPKF has been able to help patients with $25,000 worth of assistance annually.

 • Primary assistance is given for: Transportation to dialysis treatments, nutritional supplements, food, assistance and emergency assistance.
 Through the Dialysis and Transplant Center Social Workers.